NVIDIA-AI-IOT/deepstream-retail-analytics/README.md

 # Description

-This is a sample application to perform inference in a retail scenario using NVIDIA's DeepStream and TAO SDKs.
-This application can be used to build real-time retail intelligent video analytics applications.This application is based on deepstream-test4 and deepstream-test5.
-Look for the sample applications at `/opt/nvidia/deepstream/deepstream-6.1/sources/apps/sample_apps` inside the DeepStream container.
+This is a sample application to perform real-time Intelligent Video Analytics (IVA) in a brick and mortar retail environment using NVIDIA DeepStream, TAO, and pre-trained models.
+DeepStream is used to run DL inference on a video feed inside a store to detect and track customers, and identify whether the detected persons are carrying shopping baskets.
+The inference output of this Computer Vision (CV) pipeline is streamed, using Kafka, to a Time-Series Database (TSDB) for archival and further processing.
+A Django app serves a REST-ful API to query insights based on the inference data.
+We also demonstrate a sample front-end dashboard to quickly visualize the various Key Performance Indicators (KPIs) available through the Django app.

+This application is based on deepstream-test4 and deepstream-test5 sample applications included with DeepStream.
+The architecture diagram below shows how all the components are connected.

 ![](./media/output.gif)

 What is this DeepStream pipeline made of?

-* Primary Detector: PeopleNet PTM from NGC
+* Primary Detector: PeopleNet Pre-Trained Model (PTM) from NGC
 * Secondary Detector: Custom classification model trained using TAO toolkit to classify people with and without shopping baskets
 * Object Tracker: NvDCF tracker
 * Message Converter: Custom message converter to generate custom payload from inference data